Executive resume writing

 Overview

-Your personal brand distilled into 2–3 sentences.
+Your personal brand distilled into two to three sentences.
 Sets the frame for everything that follows.

 ii